zt-initech/pillow-simd/README.md

 ### Some conclusion

 Pillow is always faster than ImageMagick.
 And Pillow-SIMD is faster than Pillow in 2—2.5 time.
-In general Pillow-SIMD with AVX2 almost always **10 times faster** than ImageMagick.
+In general, Pillow-SIMD with AVX2 almost always **10 times faster** than ImageMagick.

 ### Methodology

-All tests done on Ubuntu 14.04 64-bit runing on
-Intel Core i5 4258U with AVX2 CPU on single thread.
+All tests were performed on Ubuntu 14.04 64-bit runing on Intel Core i5 4258U with AVX2 CPU on single thread.

-ImageMagick performance measured with command-line tool `convert` with `-verbose` and `-bench` arguments.
-I'm using command line because I need to test latest version and this is the easist way to do that.
+ImageMagick performance was measured with command-line tool `convert` with `-verbose` and `-bench` arguments.
+I use command line because I need to test latest version and this is the easist way to do that.

-All operations are producing exactly the same result.
+All operations produce exactly the same results.
 Resizing filters compliance:

 - PIL.Image.BILINEAR == Triangle
 - PIL.Image.BICUBIC == Catrom
 - PIL.Image.LANCZOS == Lanczos

-In ImageMagick the radius of gaussian blur called sigma and second parameter is called radius.
-In fact there should not be additional parameters for *gaussian blur*, because if the radius is too small, this is *not* gaussian blur anymore.
-And if the radius is big, this does not give any advantages, but makes operation slower.
+In ImageMagick the radius of gaussian blur is called sigma and second parameter is called radius.
+In fact, there should not be additional parameters for *gaussian blur*, because if the radius is too small, this is *not* gaussian blur anymore.
+And if the radius is big this does not give any advantages, but makes operation slower.
 For test I set radius to sigma × 2.5.

-Following script were used for testing: https://gist.github.com/homm/f9b8d8a84a57a7e51f9c2a5828e40e63
+Following script was used for testing: https://gist.github.com/homm/f9b8d8a84a57a7e51f9c2a5828e40e63

 ## Why Pillow itself is so fast

 There are no cheats.
-High-quality resize and blur methods are used for all benchmakrs.
-And result is
+High-quality resize and blur methods are used for all benchmarks.
+Results are almost pixel-perfect.
+The difference only in effective algorithms

 ## Why Pillow-SIMD is even faster

-## Why not to contribute SIMD to the original Pillow
+## Why do not contribute SIMD to the original Pillow

-Well, this is not so simple.
-First of all, Pillow supports large number of architectures, not only x86.
-But even for x86 platforms Pillow often distributed via precompiled binaries.
+Well, it's not that simple.
+First of all, Pillow supports a large number of architectures, not only x86.
+But even for x86 platforms Pillow is often distributed via precompiled binaries.
 To integrate SIMD in precompiled binaries we need to do runtime checks of CPU capabilites.
-To compile code with runtime checks we need to pass `-mavx2` option to compiller.
-But this automaticaly activates all `if (__AVX2__)` and below conditions.
+To compile code with runtime checks we need to pass `-mavx2` option to the compiler.
+However this automaticaly activates all `if (__AVX2__)` and below conditions.
 And SIMD instructions under such conditions are exist even in standard C library and they do not have any runtime checks.
-Currently I don't know a way how to tell to compiller to allow SIMD instrustions in the code but *do not allow* using such instructions without runtime checks.
+Currently, I don't know how to allow SIMD instructions in the code but *do not allow* such instructions without runtime checks.

 ## Installation

-In general you need to do `pip install pillow-simd` as always and if you are using SSE4-capable CPU everything should run smoothly.
+In general, you need to do `pip install pillow-simd` as always and if you are using SSE4-capable CPU everything should run smoothly.
 Do not forget to remove original Pillow package first.

-If you want AVX2-enabled version, you need to pass additional flag to C compiller.
+If you want AVX2-enabled version, you need to pass additional flag to C compiler.
 The easiest way to do that is define `CC` variable while compilation.

 ```bash
 $ pip uninstall pillow